-Up to 25% of reproductive aged women in the United States have clinically symptomatic fibroids, and up to 75% have fibroids overall.
+Up to 25 percent of reproductive aged women in the United States have clinically symptomatic fibroids, and up to 75 percent have fibroids overall.
 Many women have multiple fibroids in their uterus.
 Fibroids are seen two to five times more often in black women, with overweight women also having a higher incidence of the tumors.
 Fibroids are detected in most women during their 30’s or 40’s.

-What are the signs and symptoms of fibroids?
+What are the signs & symptoms of fibroids?

 Fibroids are associated with a number of reproductive problems, which relate in part to the tumor’s volume and distortion of the uterine cavity.
 These may include infertility, miscarriage, recurrent pregnancy loss, preterm (early) delivery, fetal malpresentation (breech), and complications during labor (obstructed labor, hemorrhage, …).